luismond/tm2tb/README.md

 ('tubers', 'tubérculos', 0.2779)]
 ```

-Select the range of ngrams
+Select the range of ngrams:

 ```python